corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/operations/deployment/updating-network-parameters.md

 ## Editing network parameters configuration

 See [Setting the Network Parameters]({{< relref "../../network/network-map.md#network-parameters" >}}) for information on the network parameters configuration file format and options.
-You can find supplementary information in the [CENM Network Map documentation]({{< relref "../../../../1.6/cenm/network-map.md#network-parameters" >}}).
+You can find supplementary information in {{< cenmlatestrelref "cenm/network-map.md#network-map-service#network-parameters" "Network Map Service" >}}

 When updating the network parameters, ensure that the network parameters file has the `parametersUpdate` configuration block configured, as shown in the example below: